King's Own Calgary Regiment: Lineage

-The King's Own Calgary Regiment (Royal Canadian Armoured Corps) was split off in 1920 the 103rd Regiment (Calgary Rifles) raised on 10 April 1910 at Calgary, Alberta.
-The regiment was reorganized on 15 March 1920 as two separate regiments, The Alberta Regiment (now The South Alberta Light Horse) and The Calgary Regiment as part of the Otter Committee reorganizations.
-On 15 May 1924, The Calgary Regiment was again reorganized and split into two separate regiments, The Calgary Regiment (now The King's Own Calgary Regiment) and The Calgary Highlanders.
+The King's Own Calgary Regiment (Royal Canadian Armoured Corps) was split off in 1920 from the 103rd Regiment (Calgary Rifles), which was originally raised on 10 April 1910 at Calgary, Alberta.
+The regiment was reorganized on 15 March 1920 as two separate regiments, The Alberta Regiment (now The South Alberta Light Horse) and The Calgary Regiment, as part of the Otter Committee reorganizations.
+On 15 May 1924, The Calgary Regiment was again reorganized and split into two separate regiments, The Calgary Regiment (now The King's Own Calgary Regiment) and The Calgary Highlanders (10th Canadians).

-On 15 September 1921 The Calgary Regiment divided into six battalions, the 1st Battalion became the 1st Battalion, Calgary Highlanders, The Calgary Regiment.
+On 15 September 1921, The Calgary Regiment was divided into six battalions.
+The 1st Battalion became the 1st Battalion, Calgary Highlanders, The Calgary Regiment.
 The 2nd Battalion, The Calgary Regiment later became the King's Own Calgary Regiment.
 The 3rd, 4th and 5th battalions were paper units that were never formed and disbanded in the 1936 reorganizations of the Militia.

 On 15 May 1924, The Calgary Regiment reorganized as separate regiments.